-What I find most amazing about the film are the images of a much greener Hong Kong which wasn’t nearly so densely built-up as it is today.
+What I find most amazing about the film are the images of a much greener Hong Kong which wasn’t nearly as densely built-up as it is today.
 While the sedan chairs and Chinese-style clothing may have gone many vestiges of the past remain, most noticeably the Supreme Court Building and Peak Tram.
-The narration provides a quintessentially British commentary on “oriental” life from the perspective of a then confident empire - I’ve transcribed some of my favourite parts below that give a glimpse into what life was like 80 years ago:
+The narration provides a quintessentially British commentary on “oriental” life from the perspective of a then confident empire – I’ve transcribed some of my favourite parts below that give a glimpse into what life was like 80 years ago:

 On British rule:

 The city’s name is Victoria, in honour of England’s great queen.
 Hong Kong, the name of the island upon which it stands.
 Under tolerant and wise British rule, with willing oriental assistance, has grown a modern western city in an eastern setting where more than a million contented Chinese dwell in harmony, merging their ancient civilisation, culture, and manors with those of the 20 thousand Europeans who guide or minister to them.

 Hong Kong, one of the few free ports in the world, with an always-bountiful supply of cheap, yet highly skilled labour, is to the shopper a paradise of bargains.
 Not only is the economy a lure, but there is a fascination in rambling through the crowded oriental streets.